jaafit/civ-citizen/README.md

 **Develop a business:**
 * Place any number of cards from your hand face-down on top of a face-down business.
 * On your next turn, you may open the business if it has enough development cards.
+* The development cost is shown in the bottom-right corner of the business (the first number).

 **Sell a business:**
 * Discard a business and its contract.
-Gain 1g if it had a contract.
+Gain 1g.

 **Free actions:**